 The Ruth Kern Young Artists Concerto Competition

-We are now accepting applications for the 44th Ruth Kern Young Artists Concerto Competition.
+44th Ruth Kern Young Artists Concerto Competition Concert May 6th.

 Every year winners are given the opportunity to perform as solo artists with the Atlanta Community Symphony Orchestra.
 The winners of the Ruth Kern Young Artist’s Concerto Competition will have the opportunity to perform with the ASCO at the annual “Winners Concert”.

 MENDELSSOHN: Piano Concerto No. 1 in G minor, Op.
 25 – Katherine Yang, piano